-Pegah Sliced Spreadable Processed Cheese is a very low score processed cheese with vegetable oil, flavoring, acidity regulators, and added sugar.
+Pegah Sliced Spreadable Processed Cheese very low health score

 Illustration for a label review of Pegah Sliced Spreadable Processed Cheese